| Prep Time: 20 mins

 In a stock pot, heat the oil and add the minced onion and garlic to the pot.
 Sauté 2-3 minutes or until the onions are lightly browned.
 Add the mushrooms and sauté about 5 minutes until the mushrooms are tender and lightly browned.
-Add the spices and 6 tablespoons of the chile paste from step one.
+Add the Piquant Post Chipotle Blend, onion powder, garlic powder, cumin powder, dried oregano and 6 tablespoons of the chile paste from step one.
 Stir until everything is well combined.

 Add the vegetable stock and bring to a simmer.
 Cook for about 15 minutes to allow the flavors to blend well.
 Add the frozen corn and hominy in the last 2-3 minutes of cooking time.
 Season with lime juice, sea salt and black pepper to taste.